chirag-khurana/huffman/README.md

-# Huffman Encoding and Decoding
+# Huffman Encoding and Decoding Algorithm